Wellesley-EASEL-lab/GlyphPattern/README.md

 ## Running Experiments
-Our code for running experiments rely on prl_ml(https://github.com/nuprl/prl_ml), which supports resumption.

-Keep batch-size as 1 for all experiments, as batching is not possible for those models.

-To run the experiments, first clone the prl_ml repository.
-Then drag all the files in run_model directory into prl_ml/batched_lm_generation directory. cd into the repository to run the generations with the commands below.
+The codes for running each model on GlyphPattern are in /run_model directory.
+For each model, run the code file named by the model name. argument --fewshot-prompt: choose from '1shot', '3shot', '5shot', None(leave empty for zero-shot)

 ### Multiple Choice
-For each model, run the code file named by the model name. argument --fewshot-prompt: choose from '1shot', '3shot', '5shot', None(leave empty for zero-shot)

-1. GPT-4o
 eg. Run GPT-4o using gpt4o_vision.py few-shot with three examples.

     ```bash